calvinaberg1/BeginnerTrackDatathon/README.md

 - Modeling
 - Model Evalutation

-*The skills that we were able to work on in this project were:*
+*The skills and models that we used in this project were:*
 1. Logistic Regression
 2. SMOTE oversampling
 3. Linear Regression